AlKhourdajie/SSPs_decomposition/README.md

 ## Introduction
 This repository contains the scripts that accompany the paper
-> Al Khourdajie, A., J. Skea & R. Green (Accepted).
-“Climate ambition, background scenario or the model?
-Attribution of the variance of energy-related indicators in global scenarios.”
-Energy and Climate Change
+> Al Khourdajie, A., Skea, J., & Green, R. (2024).
+Climate ambition, background scenario or the model?
+Attribution of the variance of energy-related indicators in global scenarios.
+Energy and Climate Change, 100126.
+ISSN 2666-2787. https://doi.org/10.1016/j.egycc.2024.100126.

 Below we provide details on preparing the data, implementing the Shapley-Owen decompostion method, generating and visualising the results, generating the supplementary results.